Here’s the deal—all of us want JewishBoston.com to thrive. Here are a few community guidelines to make that happen:

-- Play nice or at least be civil.
-Treat others in the community—both those offering events and services and those attending—as you'd like to be treated.
+- Play nice, or at least be civil.
+Treat others in the community as you’d like to be treated.

 - We believe that Israel’s security depends on a strong American Jewish community that upholds the basic principle of Israel’s right to exist, in safety and security.